 Second, attitude toward life #2: complain.
 The religious people in the story remind us that some people complain about the smallest items in life.
 As the story progresses, the Pharisees are not satisfied with what the healed man has told them, so they go to the trouble of getting the man's parents.
 In fact, later in the century, people were expelled from the synagogue if they believed Jesus to be the Messiah.
 Part of the evidence could be received from family.
 The Pharisees are examining the perceived hurt to their cause and to their leadership, namely the coming of Jesus and the light he brought to people, and they make it worse, at least from their perspective.
 In the meantime, the healed man begins to wonder if Jesus might be more than "the man Jesus."
 He might be a prophet.
 He continues peeling away the spiritual blindness that has darkened his life.
 He begins to see what God is doing through Jesus.

 To use a physical analogy, the religious leaders are like people who, when there is a genuine hurt, pull away at the scab.
 Something fascinates us about that scab.
 One person talks about a dog that developed a small nick on the tip of his tail.
 Three inches of infected tail were amputated, and the rest was carefully stitched up.
 A week later, the dog managed to get at the wound that was healing.
 It licked and scratched until another surgery was needed.
 Now left with nothing but a four-inch stump, the dog began to heal again.
 Again, the dog was drawn to the wound and continued to lick away at it.
-It caused the bandaged stump to swell, and a horrible infection set in that spread throughout his whole system.
+It caused the bandaged stump to swell, and a horrible infection set in that spread throughout his entire system.
 Only headgear managed to save the dog's life.
 A tiny wound had nearly destroyed him.

 Third, attitude toward life #3: condemn.
 If you have a condemning attitude, you believe you have spiritual superiority over others.
 The Pharisees call the man back again.
 This is the third interrogation that they carry out.
 They know more than the man healed by Jesus does.
 They have Moses as their teacher.
 The implication is that they are better than he is.
 Indeed, one can almost hear them say, "For goodness sake, how do you dare believe in this man when you have Moses?"
 I want to suggest that we are like them.
 We feel superior to others and condemn them.
 I know more Bible than he does.
 I am friendlier than she is.
 I pray more, or better, than he does.
 Whatever standard of judgment we use, we make sure that we come out looking better than someone else that we think worthy of condemning.